The Student Visa has replaced the Tier 4 (General) student visa.

 A dependant is either classified as either:

-Dependents will also have to pay the healthcare surcharge as part of their application.
-Each dependant must have a certain amount of money available to them in addition to the money the applicant must show.
+Each dependant must have a certain amount of money available to them in addition to the money you must show to support yourself.

 HOW WE CAN HELP

-Our experienced lawyers can help applicants ensure their applications are complete and valid.
-They can assist applicants:
+Our experienced lawyers can help you ensure your application is complete and valid.
+They can assist you by: